openresty/openresty-systemtap-toolkit/README.markdown

     16384 |                                                       0
     32768 |                                                       0

-Successfully tested on Linux kernel 3.7 and should work for 3.8 ~ 3.10 as well.
+Successfully tested on Linux kernel 3.7 and should work for other versions of kernel as well.

+This tool requires a Linux kernel compiled by gcc 4.5+ (preferrably gcc 4.7+) because gcc versions older than 4.5 generated incomplete DWARF debug info for C inlined functions.
+It is also recommended to enable DWARF format version 3 or above when compiling the kernel (by passing the `-gdwarf-3` or `-gdwarf-4` option to the `gcc` command line).

 Community
 =========